dreger/kqdreger.com/_src/colophon/index.md

 title: Colophon
 ---
 # About This Site
 A small webcolumn featuring long-form articles and short commentary on the world of technology, design, and liberal arts.
-Readers of this site tend to have an interest in new technologies, typography, web design, and Apple Inc..
-All content is written and produced by Kyle Dreger.
+Readers of this site tend to have an interest in new technologies, typography, web design, and Apple Inc. All content is written and produced by Kyle Dreger.

 ![me, grinning unabashed]({{site.domain}}/public/cargo/kd.png)